andersontr15/tra-typed-fetch/README.md

 // Where data will be the typed value bound to the function in the Response const { data, headers, status } = response;

-// Optional exported method to preset headers and baseUrl interface IRequestConfiguration {
+// Optional exported method to preset headers and baseUrl on each request interface IRequestConfiguration {
   baseUrl?: string;
   defaultHeaders?: Request['headers'];